sindresorhus/conf/readme.md

 All you have to care about is what to persist.
 This module will handle all the dull details like where and how.

+**It does not support multiple processes writing to the same store.**\
+I initially made this tool to let command-line tools persist some data.

 *If you need this for Electron, check out [`electron-store`](https://github.com/sindresorhus/electron-store) instead.*

 ## Install